vinayaka2000625-web/retail-footwear-business-analysis-report/README.md

 This project presents a comprehensive business research and strategic analysis of a footwear store.
 The report evaluates the store business model, product portfolio, market positioning, and competitive strategy using structured research methodology.

-The objective of this study is to analyze footwear industry dynamics and provide strategic recommendations to improve business performance and long-term sustainability.
+The objective of this study is to analyze footwear industry dynamics and provide strategic recommendations to improve business performance and long-term sustainability.<br>
-Sensitive information has been excluded to maintain confidentiality.
+Note : Sensitive information has been excluded to maintain confidentiality.

 ---